iamlmn/train-unet/README.md

 Aim is to create a low-code easy to use python library for training CNN models using Unet architecture with custom metrics like IoU (Intersection over Union) for semantic segmentation of medical images/scans.

-## Appliccations in Medical Imaging
+## Applications in Medical Imaging
 - Many medical applications necessitates finding and accurately labeling things found in medical scans.
 - This is often done using advanced software to assist medical technicians and doctos.
 However, this task still requires human intervention and such as, can be tedious,slow, expensive and prone to human error.
 - There's huge initiative for use Computer Vision and Deep Learning to automate many of these tasks.